 One ice-cream later and the sun is setting over the river.
 The riverbank is the perfect place to watch nature (and a wedding photographer in action).

 I leisurely stroll back, getting slightly lost along the way in the many little streets of Avignon.
-In Rue des Lices I (and my friend) come across the charming bistro L’Espice and Love, recommended by the polite guest house owners at Hotel Bouqier (recommended!).
+In Rue des Lices I (and my friend) come across the charming bistro L’Espice and Love, recommended by the polite guest house owners at Hotel Bouqier (recommended!). *UPDATE 2019: This restaurant has now changed it’s name to La Kase a Rom*

 I love the style of the small dimly lit bistro, the pink walls and illustrative posters on the wall.
 Starting off with a deep red wine and a starter, then onto braised pork cheek and crème brulee.